-As these assets are extremely valuable for accompany, so companies take all possible steps to bring unauthorised users to the courts, primarily to claim compensation for unauthorised usage and to seek cease and desist orders.
+As these assets are extremely valuable for accompanying, so companies take all possible steps to bring unauthorized users to the courts, primarily to claim compensation for unauthorized usage and to seek to cease and desist orders.

-Copyright Litigation: Copyright Litigation is undertaken when a copyrighted product is used in an unauthorised manner.
+Copyright Litigation: Copyright Litigation is undertaken when a copyrighted product is used in an unauthorized manner.
 This can be the illegal broadcast of music or the illegal printing of books.
 Other serious acts include movie and music piracy.
-Copyright litigation tries to ensure that the genuine right holders have the exclusive rights to monetise the product.
+Copyright litigation tries to ensure that the genuine right holders have the exclusive rights to monetize the product.